Is it just us or are Asian flavours just the best? We love experimenting with them in the COCO HQ kitchen and, of course, sharing it all with you.

 - Place the dough on top of a floured surface and knead until very soft for about 15 minutes.
-If it becomes very stick, add a bit more flour.
+If it becomes very sticky, add a little more flour.

-- Place the dough into a big, slightly oiled bowl for about 3 hours or until it triples.
+- Place the dough into a big, slightly oiled bowl for about 3 hours or until it triples in size.

-- In the meantime, start making the filling by adding the jackfruit, spring onions, ginger, 1 tbsp sesame oil, 1 tbsp coconut aminos and 1 tbsp coconut vinegar into a medium mixing bowl and stir it well until everything is combined and smooth.
+- In the meantime, start making the filling by adding the jackfruit, spring onions, ginger, 1 tbsp sesame oil, 1 tbsp coconut aminos and 1 tbsp coconut vinegar into a medium mixing bowl and stir well until everything is combined.

 - For the sauce, mix the remaining aminos, sesame oil, chilli (fresh or sauce) and coconut vinegar until combined in a small container.